Strategic Financial Planning: Unlocking Business Success

 Supply Chain Resilience

 Sustainable finance considers the resilience of supply chains to environmental disruptions.
-This involves diversifying suppliers, enhancing transparency, and identifying alternative sourcing options to reduce supply chain risks.
+To reduce supply chain risks, this involves diversifying suppliers, enhancing transparency, and identifying alternative sourcing options.

 Table 2: Sustainable finance impact